vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 1. Animals don't matter.
 Humans are superior.
 2. Animals matter.
 Humans are equal.

 If you take the first position then you're perfectly fine.
 Continue to eat meat and live your life blissfully.
 Animals can suffer and die with no consequence to you.
-And this is, in my opinion, o-kay.
+And this is, in my opinion, a-okay.
 Just as long as you remain consistent, and you don't value dogs more than other animals- or feel bad when you strike something with your car.
 They are inconsequential and their suffering is inconsequential.
 Humans go! <em>Yay!</em>

 If you take the second position then you must ask yourself- are you currently being hypocritically immoral?
 Will you continue to eat meat after recognizing the ideas that I've laid out here?
 This is, in my opinion, where we run into trouble.
 Most people operate in this morally dumbfounded state where they hold the ideal that "Protect all animals!
 I <em><strong>love animals!</strong></em>" while they continue to consume meat.
 They do this intentionally.
 Purposefully.
 Because it's comfortable, and the alternative requires them to <em>spend money,</em> or <em>change their lifestyle.</em> And that's asking too much in lieu of ending the continued suffering of animals that can make friends, that can have loved ones, and that can have children they care for.